3amory99/RedHat-CentOS-Linux-Commands-Cheat-sheet/README.md

 <details><summary>Files and Directories Commands</summary>
 <p>

-## Basics Commands with files and directories
+## Basic Commands with files and directories

 ```bash
 # Go to '/var/www/'